oscdoctest/Qi-Docs/docs/Qi_Types.rst

 **Response body**

-  A collection of zero or more QiTypes.
+  A collection of zero or more SdsTypes.

   Sample response body: